• Get Started

 Should I switch plans before summer arrives?

-If you’re on a variable rate or your contract expires before June, yes—lock in a fixed rate during fall or spring when pricing is typically more competitive.
+If you’re on a variable rate or your contract expires before June, yes—lock in a fixed rate in the fall or spring, when pricing is typically more competitive.
 If your fixed rate expires in May, shop in April (historically another good month).
 Don’t let it roll to the variable right before summer.

 Who has the cheapest electricity rates in Texas?